William Joseph Dendinger: US Air Force chaplain

 In 1970, Dendinger was commissioned into the United States Air Force Chaplain Corps.
 After four men from Elgin died during the Vietnam War, he had decided to become a military chaplain.
 During his time in the Chaplain Corps, Dendinger was assigned as base chaplain at Maxwell Air Force Base in Montgomery, Alabama, Yokota Air Base in Tokyo, Japan, Osan Air Base in Pyeongtaek, South Korea, Mather Air Force Base in Sacramento, California and Hahn Air Base in West Germany.

 In 1974, Dendinger was appointed cadet wing chaplain at the U.S. Air Force Academy, serving there for four years.
 He also served on the chaplain resource board for the U.S. Air Force Chaplain Service Institute at Maxwell AFB from 1982 to 1985.
 In 1995, Dendinger was appointed deputy chief of the Chaplain Corps, stationed in Washington, D.C.
-In 1997, he became as chief of the Chaplain Corps in Washington.
+In 1997, he became the chief of the Chaplain Corps in Washington.
 Dendinger retired from the Air Force in 2001 as a two-star general.
 His first civilian posting was as pastor of St. Stephen the Martyr Parish in Omaha.

+Dendinger as the 13th Chief of the US Air Force Chaplain Corps.